 But even if the police report is accurate, there is a high probability that the information contained in the report will be the wrong kind of information.
 It is not the job of the police officer who worked your case to worry about your litigation; as such, it is not his or her job to determine civil liability.
-A finding of fault in a police report does not in the least diminish your burden to prove to a jury that the trucking company caused the accident.
+A finding of fault in a police report does not in the least affect your obligation to prove to a jury that the trucking company caused the accident.

 The true significance of a police report.